This post may contain affiliate links. Read the full disclosure

 If you’re looking for ideas on what to do in Perth with kids, look no further!

-Here is a guide of some of the best places, great Perth activities for kids and attractions that are sure to please the young and the young at heart, in no particular order.
+Here is a guide to some of the best places, great Perth activities for kids and attractions that are sure to please the young and the young at heart, in no particular order.

-Kings Park hosts many free activities and events throughout the year with family activities held within the huge park often.
+Kings Park hosts many free activities and events throughout the year, with family activities often held within the huge park.
 There is always something to keep the kids entertained.

 Some of the most popular Perth beaches are Cottesloe, Scarborough, Floreat and City Beach.
-All of these beaches have great facilities for kids such as playgrounds, showers and toilets, and cafes nearby.
+All of these beaches have great facilities for kids, such as playgrounds, showers and toilets, and nearby cafes and they are a must during Summer in Perth.

 Check out the best beaches in Western Australia and start planning your visit!